Skip to navigation Skip to content

 The Dad and Partner Pay (DAP) information in this file is for historical assessments/information only.
 DAP was only available for customers with children born or entering care before 1 July 2023.
 Claims for DAP closed 30 June 2024.

-This page contains the manual referral process to Centrelink International Services (CIS) for NARWP or Qualifying Residence Exemptions (QRE) due to being a family member of a refugee or former refugee, information to assist with these assessments and process for actioning cases where a visa rejection decision has been overturned by the Department of Home Affairs.
+This page contains the manual referral process to Centrelink International Services (CIS) for a NARWP exemption for being a family member of a refugee or former refugee, or for ending previous qualifying residence exemption coding and information to assist with these assessments.
+It also contains the process for actioning cases where a visa rejection decision has been overturned by the Department of Home Affairs.

 On this page: